Dividend Investing For Beginners

 Have you discussed dividend investing with your kids and what you are setting off to do with them?

 I told them we are going to begin dividend investing with our extra money to see how much it will grow when they are older.
 I also told them this would be a source of income for them later in life if they leave it alone and keep adding to it.

 They don’t really get it right now, but I’m sure they will come around the more involved we get.
 Both of them were more than willing to give me 20% of their birthday and Christmas money.

-I think when they get older and see the money actually growing, they will get more excited.
+I think when they get older and see the money from dividends each month, they will get more excited.

 Do your kids have any specific dividend-paying stocks that interest them?